European Guidelines for Management of Dyslipidaemias

 - Among patients with CKD, stage 3-5, the use of statins or a combination of statins with ezetimibe is indicated among those patients with nondialysis-dependent CKD.
 Statin therapy is not recommended among patients who are dialysis-dependent in the absence of additional indications for use.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure, Diet, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Acute Heart Failure, Diet, Smoking

 Keywords: Atherosclerosis, Body Mass Index, Cholesterol, Cholesterol, LDL, Cholesterol, HDL, Cost-Benefit Analysis, Diabetes Mellitus, Diet, Dyslipidemias, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Hypertriglyceridemia, Life Style, Lipids, Lipoproteins, HDL, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Smoking, Triglycerides, Xanthomatosis